f3at/feat/doc/how-to-create-dev-pki.rst

 ============

 Feat needs keys and certificates for securing the gateway and the tunneling backend.
-Both are using SSL and verify the other side certificate has been issued by there own CA.
+Both components use SSL and verify that the other side's certificate has been issued by its own CA.

-In practice it mean that Feat needs two CA or sub-CA, one for the gateway and one for tunneling.
-This is required to prevent user with valid gateway certificate to be able to push random message through a tunnel.
+In practice this means that Feat needs two CA's or sub-CA's: one for the gateway and one for tunneling.
+This is required to prevent a user with a valid gateway certificate to be able to push random messages through a tunnel.

-To facilitate maintenance, Feat is using PKCS12 format.
+To facilitate maintenance, Feat is using the PKCS12 format.
 This format allows to store the private key, the certificate and the CA certification chain all in only one file.

-In theory, each feat service should have there own PKCS12 for gateway and tunneling but for development we could use the same for all services.
+In theory, each feat service should have its own PKCS12 for gateway and tunneling, but for development we could use the same for all services.

-To be able to connect to the gateway using a web browser, one should import a PKCS12 issued but the gateway CA and set the gateway CA as trusted.
+To be able to connect to the gateway using a web browser, one should import a PKCS12 issued by the gateway CA and set the gateway CA as trusted.

-To prevent the browser to ask for confirmation every time it connect to a gateway server with different hostname, one should generate a gateway certificate with a common name matching there hostname.
-The default one use *.flumotion.fluendo.lan, so when the CA is marked as trusted all services hosted on any sub-domain of flumotion.fluendo.lan will do not ask for confirmation.
+To prevent the browser to ask for confirmation every time it connects to a gateway server with different hostname, one should generate a gateway certificate with a common name matching the gateway's hostname.
+The default one uses \*.flumotion.fluendo.lan, so when the CA is marked as trusted, all services hosted on any sub-domain of flumotion.fluendo.lan will not ask for confirmation.